 Scope of distribution

-Because information in electronic form is easily distributed, archived and downloaded, the person posting the information may have very little control over who sees it and its use.
+Because information shared over the internet is quickly and widely distributed, archived and downloaded, the person posting the information may ultimately have very little control over who sees it and its use.

 Permanence of information

 A social media post is generally permanent.
 Archived copies of deleted information may still exist on search engines or in friends’ (or others’) electronic files.
 The Supreme Court of British Columbia has commented that “anyone posting remarks to a [Facebook] page must appreciate that some degree of dissemination at least, and possibly widespread dissemination, may follow.”4